 – Financial Times, “When Tourist Reinvention Spins Out of Control” (the over-development of Barcelona)

 – Boston Globe, “A Temple to Faith, Time and Resolve” (Barcelona’s Sagrada Familia)

 – Financial Times, “Nice Buildings, Shame About the Events” (Can hosting sporting events give a country good PR?)

 – Boston Globe, “When hush, crowds descend” (Vienna’s Central Cemetery)

 – Boston Globe, “History in the Tropics” (St Helena before the airport)

 5. The latest thing

 If you’re a regular visit, you can browse my latest blogs in the column on the right (“LATEST POSTS”).
-Recent pieces include A new Hotel Story: The Three Heads, about the publication of my 7th Hotel Story; Happiness and small victories, a rather personal post about what makes me happy; and Transience and Fat Lama, about the future of ownership, sacred carpentry, and maps.
+Recent pieces include: How to be understood: 7 tips; A new Hotel Story: The Three Heads, about the publication of my 7th Hotel Story; Happiness and small victories, a rather personal post about what makes me happy; and Transience and Fat Lama, about the future of ownership, sacred carpentry, and maps.
 Look down the right hand column to see what’s new.